mmgen/mmgen-wallet/doc/MMGenInstallMSWin.md

 Be advised that compiling bitcoind on Windows requires some time and patience.
-If you're ready to proceed, first read [**A word on text editors**][09] and install a text editor if you haven't yet done so; then follow the link on item 4 above to begin the build process.
+If you're ready to proceed, first read [**A word on text editors**][09] and install a Unix-capable text editor if you haven't yet done so; then follow the link on item 4 above to begin the build process.

 [01]: MMGenInstallMinGW_MSYS.md
 [02]: MMGenInstallDependenciesMSWin.md